PDAL/PDAL/doc/stages/filters.rst

 :ref:`filters.radialdensity`
     Compute pointwise density of points within a given radius.

+:ref:`filters.radiussearch`
+    Assign values to a dimension       classification using k-nearest neighbor consensus voting.

 :ref:`filters.reciprocity`
     Compute the percentage of points that are considered uni-directional